Introduction to Data Transfer using Globus

 Data Transfer from Local to Biowulf (step 2)

-Once the local endpoint ("Joe.Wu.local") is selected use type the path to the file or folder that needs to be transferred.
+Once the local endpoint ("Joe.Wu.local") is selected type the path to the file or folder that needs to be transferred.
 Click "Start" when ready.
-To transfer from Biowulf, just click on "Start" at on the "NIH HPC Data Transfer (Biowulf)" endpoint panel.
+To transfer from Biowulf, just click on "Start" on the "NIH HPC Data Transfer (Biowulf)" endpoint panel.

 Data Transfer from Local to Biowulf (step 3)